Impact of Giving (9-12)

 - Invite a speaker to the class to talk about free and reduced lunch (principal), the SNAP program, or the work of a local nonprofit.

-- The Learning to Give toolkit about hunger and homelessness provides links to resources and project ideas.
+- The Learning to Give toolkit about hunger provides links to resources and project ideas.

 - food insecurity: The state of being without reliable access to a sufficient quantity of affordable, nutritious food